Skip to main content

 Biography

-Leah Marie Becker is a PhD Candidate in the Department of English at the University of Illinois at Urbana-Champaign.
-She is currently finishing her dissertation—“Living Clean and Shopping Green”—which uses what she calls “environmental domesticity” to trace a prehistory of current eco-conscious consumer behaviors to nineteenth-century domestic ideology, white femininity, and American literature.
+Dr. Leah Marie Becker is a Lecturer in the Department of English at the University of Illinois at Urbana-Champaign.
+Her current book project uses what she calls “environmental domesticity” to trace a prehistory of current eco-conscious consumer behaviors to nineteenth-century domestic ideology, white femininity, and American literature.
 Her scholarship has appeared in Studies in American Fiction, Edge Effects, and Render: Food and Feminist Quarterly.
 Her non-scholarly interests include drawing, baking, gardening, and snuggling with her Scottie dog, MacDougal.

 Research Interests